Home Daily Update Page Reunions Name Index Geographic Index News History Faculty Obituaries Sympathy Submit Profile More (Site Map)

 South Main Trolley Night (FREE)

-Every last Friday of the month in the South Main Arts District.
-The ring of the trolley sounds as the shops, restaurants and galleries in the area open their doors to the throngs of Memphians and visitors who make Trolley Night on Main an fun downtown event.
+Every last Friday of the month during warm weather months in the South Main Arts District.
+Shops, restaurants and galleries in the area open their doors to the throngs of Memphians and visitors who make Trolley Night on Main an fun downtown event.
 It's a good time to browse the stores and galleries for that unique piece of art, clothing or jewelry while sipping a glass of wine and partaking of the wide array of tasty party foods.
 Slip onto the trolley for a free ride to the next stop and more shops.
 Obviously, the merchandise is not free.
+Special note: the trolley is not running during the 2025 season.

 http://southmainmemphis.net/trolley-nights/